uozuAho/note_searcher/readme.md

 # todo
-- activity bar icon
-- bug: quoted search only searches first word
 - bug: query '#word' gives same results as 'word'
 - auto-index
     - on save
     - on open
 - suggest tags
+- show view container on search complete
 - search box in results view (not supported in tree view... use webview?)
 - extract keywords & tags from current doc, show related docs
 - list all tags